Stanley Cup Playoffs Watch Daily: Playoff chances, tragic numbers and more

 Winnipeg Jets (Central No. 2) vs. Minnesota Wild (Central No. 3)

-Vegas Golden Knights (Pacific No. 1) vs. Colorado Avalanche (WC No. 1)
+Vegas Golden Knights (Pacific No. 1) vs. Los Angeles Kings (WC No. 1)

 San Jose Sharks (Pacific No. 2) vs. Anaheim Ducks (Pacific No. 3)